dannychen0830/dannychen0830.github.io/miscellaneous.md

 ## Miscellaneous

+This would be for my interest outside of academics in case you want to know me better.
+Before anything, this is Cola!

 ![](./images/logo.png)

-This would be for my interest outside of academics in case you want to know me better.

 - Here are a few things about [music](./random/music.html) in case you're also interested in jazz.
 - Here are some [stories](./story.html) written by me.
 Most (if not all) of them are either stories I heard or inspired by true encounters.